Any questions? Chat live with one of our advisers and get answers today.

 Admissions information

-If you do not meet the entry requirements for the Pre-Masters you can study one additional term of English language preparation.
-Find out about the English for Pre-Masters programme.
+If you do not meet the entry requirements for the Pre-Masters you can study one of our online English language preparation programmes.
+Find out about English language preparation.

 What will you study?